-In Unoptimized handling of strided accesses to global memory, the row-th, col-th element of C is obtained by taking the dot product of the row-th and col-th rows of A. The effective bandwidth for this kernel is 12.8 GB/s on an NVIDIA Tesla V100.
+In the example above, the row-th, col-th element of C is obtained by taking the dot product of the row-th and col-th rows of A. The effective bandwidth for this kernel is 12.8 GB/s on an NVIDIA Tesla V100.
 These results are substantially lower than the corresponding measurements for the C = AB kernel.
-The difference is in how threads in a half warp access elements of A in the second term, a [col\TILE\DIM+i], for each iteration i.
+The difference is in how threads in a half warp access elements of A in the second term, a[col\TILE\DIM+i], for each iteration i.
 For a warp of threads, col represents sequential columns of the transpose of A, and therefore col\TILE\DIM represents a strided access of global memory with a stride of w, resulting in plenty of wasted bandwidth.